deartrudence/shopify-tutorial/liquid-cheat-sheet.md

 		item1 item2 item3
 		```
+		assuming those are the items in your cart.
 + increment
 	* ```{% increment %}```
 		* increment sets the variable to 0, then every time it is called after, it increments the variable by 1.
 It works independently of variables created using the ```assign``` or ```capture``` keywords even if they have the same name.